OWASP/www-project-developer-guide/draft/08-verification/03-frameworks/02-secure-codebox.md

 ### 6.3.2 secureCodeBox

-To Do: supply a couple of sentences on the OWASP secureCodeBox automated security testing tool, including its status as an OWASP project and where to find it.
+To Do: supply a couple of sentences on the [OWASP secureCodeBox][codebox] automated security testing tool, including its status as an OWASP project and where to find it.

 #### What is secureCodeBox?